Human digestive system: Pancreas

 The pancreas is a major organ functioning as an accessory digestive gland in the digestive system.
 It is both an endocrine gland and an exocrine gland.
 The endocrine part secretes insulin when the blood sugar becomes high; insulin moves glucose from the blood into the muscles and other tissues for use as energy.
 The endocrine part releases glucagon when the blood sugar is low; glucagon allows stored sugar to be broken down into glucose by the liver in order to re-balance the sugar levels.
 The pancreas produces and releases important digestive enzymes in the pancreatic juice that it delivers to the duodenum.
 The pancreas lies below and at the back of the stomach.
 It connects to the duodenum via the pancreatic duct which it joins near to the bile duct's connection where both the bile and pancreatic juice can act on the chyme that is released from the stomach into the duodenum.
 Aqueous pancreatic secretions from pancreatic duct cells contain bicarbonate ions which are alkaline and help with the bile to neutralise the acidic chyme that is churned out by the stomach.

 The pancreas is also the main source of enzymes for the digestion of fats and proteins.
-Some of these are released in response to the production of CKK in the duodenum.
+Some of these are released in response to the production of cholecystokinin in the duodenum.
 (The enzymes that digest polysaccharides, by contrast, are primarily produced by the walls of the intestines.)
 The cells are filled with secretory granules containing the precursor digestive enzymes.
 The major proteases, the pancreatic enzymes which work on proteins, are trypsinogen and chymotrypsinogen.
 Elastase is also produced.
 Smaller amounts of lipase and amylase are secreted.
 The pancreas also secretes phospholipase A2, lysophospholipase, and cholesterol esterase.
 The precursor zymogens, are inactive variants of the enzymes; which avoids the onset of pancreatitis caused by autodegradation.
 Once released in the intestine, the enzyme enteropeptidase present in the intestinal mucosa activates trypsinogen by cleaving it to form trypsin; further cleavage results in chymotripsin.

 Lower gastrointestinal tract

 The lower gastrointestinal tract (GI), includes the small intestine and all of the large intestine.
 The intestine is also called the bowel or the gut.
-The lower GI starts at the pyloric sphincter of the stomach and finishes at the anus.
+The lower GI tract starts at the pyloric sphincter of the stomach and finishes at the anus.
 The small intestine is subdivided into the duodenum, the jejunum and the ileum.
 The cecum marks the division between the small and large intestine.
 The large intestine includes the rectum and anal canal.